MicrosoftDocs/quantum-docs/articles/hybrid-computing-programming.md

 ### IQ\#

-When using the IQ# kernel in a Jupyter Notebook, use the [%azure.target-capability](xref:microsoft.quantum.iqsharp.magic-ref.azure.target-capability) magic command.
+When using the IQ# kernel in a Jupyter Notebook, use the [%azure.target-capability](xref:microsoft.quantum.iqsharp.magic-ref.azure.target-capability) magic command with the `AdaptiveExecution` parameter.

 ```qsharp
 %azure.target-capability AdaptiveExecution